DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

 ### Configure the Datadog Agent for APM

 [Install and configure the Datadog Agent][2] to receive traces from your instrumented application.
-By default the Datadog Agent is enabled in your `datadog.yaml` file under `apm_config` with `enabled: true` and listens for trace traffic at `localhost:8126`.
+By default the Datadog Agent is enabled in your `datadog.yaml` file under `apm_config` with `enabled: true` and listens for trace data on `http://localhost:8126`.

 For containerized, serverless, and cloud environments: